kwaldenphd/tidy-data-principles/README.md

 26. Explore the three tables (sheets/tabs in the combined workbook or separate `.csv` files), thinking about the types of information included or represented in different tables and fields

-<blockquote>Q2: Explore both files, thinking about What fields are represented in these datasets?
+<blockquote>Q2: Explore both tables, thinking about what fields are represented in these datasets.
 Describe the data fields in your own words.</blockquote>

 Type | Description | Example
 --- | --- | ---